p0unter/dude_cpp/README.md

 ![v2](https://github.com/user-attachments/assets/8d4e1e43-2cde-4425-8b5a-f0908ca0cb35)
-This repository contains various example projects written in C++.
-My goal is to share the algorithms, data structures, and other software concepts I have learned through practical examples using C++.
+This repository contains various example projects written in C++/C. My goal is to share the algorithms, data structures, and other software concepts I have learned through practical examples using C++.
 The repo focuses on applications and solutions to problems in different areas using C++.

 ### Usage Terms
 <ul>